dbombara/automated-pcm-characterization/index.md

 ## Welcome

 The developed MATLAB application can be utilized to automatically tune and characterize phase-changing optical filters.
 The tuning is enabled by a pulsed laser, function generator, and oscilloscope that are automatically controlled through MATLAB.
-A bandpass linear variable filter (LVF) and infrared (IR) camera enable the characterization.The linear variable filter (LVF) enables compact, low-cost, and in situ measurement of the tunable filter's center wavelength.
-The IR camera additionally enables measurement of the tunable filter's transmittance intensity.
+A bandpass ***linear variable filter*** (LVF) and ***infrared (IR) camera*** enable the characterization.The linear variable filter (LVF) enables ***compact, low-cost, and in situ measurement*** of the tunable filter's bandpass ***center wavelength***.
+The IR camera additionally enables measurement of the tunable filter's ***transmittance intensity***.

 <div id = "viewerContainer">
 </div>